microprediction/microprediction/README.md

 are perfectly capable of [managing each other](https://www.microprediction.com/welcome-5) will sooner or later eclipse all other modes of production of prediction.
 In order to try to get this idea off the ground, there are some ongoing [developer incentives](https://www.microprediction.com/competitions).

+### One thing that's different about this attempt to create good predictions

+Nobody can block.
+We're not building a library to rule them all.
+Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked while pull requests wait to be approved.
+Instead, predictions collide in a "micro-market", every minute of the day.
+One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

 ## Ultra-Quick Start.
 The best way to get the joke is by participating.
 Here are two possibilities, both very easy.